Luann de Lesseps Recalls the Moment She Broke Her Sobriety: I Felt Betrayed

 Sitting with NBC's Megyn Kelly, the reality star and mother of two gave viewers a candid progress report.
 "I feel good.
 I feel great actually, but every day is a struggle.
 I take it day by day," she told Kelly.
 "I'm going to be 30 days sober tomorrow, so I'm celebrating, and I have this whole new life."

-With AA meetings and probation, the star is staying on course.
+With AA meetings and probation stemming from her December arrest, the star is staying on course.
 "It's good because I can't drink, and really at this point I feel like I'm almost allergic to alcohol because I can't be like most normal people and have a glass or two of wine.
 I'll drink the whole bottle and then I'm looking where can I get another bottle?
 It just doesn't work for me.
 I'm just not wired that way," she explained.

 However, legal documents were filed, immediately sparking headlines.
 "I found out about this whole story with the ex-count that I was being sued in the press," the reality star recalled.
 "That was devastating.
 I felt betrayed.
 I felt so hurt by that because I really wanted to move on and I just really wanted to flip this house and get the other one."

-Heartbroken over the loss of the house and the lawsuit, de Lesseps said she "lost it" and started drinking again with a friend.
+Heartbroken over the loss of the house and having learned of the lawsuit, de Lesseps said she "lost it" and started drinking again with a friend.

 "She goes, 'I love making watermelon martinis.'
 I said, I'm in.'"
 The star spiraled as she consumed "two or three" of the martinis, followed by "two or three bottles of rosé" by herself and "probably a six pack of beer or something."